progsi/divers_dataset/README.md

 python join_to_one.py data/youtube data --filter_dir data/filter
 ```
 This creates the files `metadata_filtered.jsonl` where only the kept videos after filtering are contained and each video is contained only once.
 To not loose the information related to the queries, we also generate `queries_filtered.json`, which maps the YouTube identifiers to the text queries where they occur and the respective result index.
+### Diversity
+For sets of videos with rather similar metadata (video title, description and duration), we only keep one random video.
+### Filter by fuzzy matching
+This step aims detecting videos which are likely versions of the works in the seed dataset.
+For each song title and its video results, we match the respective song title and artist name by fuzzy matching.

 ## Information Extraction with LLM
 TBA